 Sometimes referred to as simply “laser scanning” or “3D mapping,” LiDAR measures distances by illuminating targets with laser lighting, and it can simultaneously capture the information required to create simulated environments that contain objects for visualization (for human eyes and sensors), as well as road/track surface textures of sufficient fidelity to inform advanced tire models.

-As the usefulness of LiDAR data grows, racetracks are getting wise to the fact that LiDAR scans are, in fact, digital assets, valuable ‘fingerprints’ of the track that is a compliment to traditional macro-level track maps (elevation and camber surveys, etc.).
+As the usefulness of LiDAR data grows, racetracks are getting wise to the notion that LiDAR scans are, in fact, digital assets, valuable ‘fingerprints’ of the track that are compliments to traditional macro-level track maps (elevation and camber surveys, etc.).
 As such, it has become common for track owners to enter into contractual agreements with scanning companies wherein scans are regarded as intellectual property (IP) and usage rights and fees are defined.

 Doubling Down